General Jewish Labour Bund: Dissolution of the Bund in Lithuania

-In Lithuania, the majority of the Bund had become communists and at a conference held in Kaunas April 18–19, 1921 the Bund organization in Lithuania was declared dissolved and its members encouraged to join the Communist Party of Lithuania.
-The anti-communist minority of the party in Lithuania abandoned Bundist politics altogether.
+In Lithuania, the majority of the Bund had become Communists and at a conference held in Kaunas 18–19 April 1921 the Bund organization in Lithuania was declared dissolved and its members encouraged to join the Communist Party of Lithuania.
+The anti-Communist minority of the party in Lithuania abandoned Bundist politics altogether.

 Unity talks and dissolution

 Esther Frumkin and Aron Isaakovich (Rakhmiel) Vainsthein were the key leaders of the Communist Bund 1920–1921.
-Communist Bund organs, such as Der Veker, were published irregularly in Belorussia.
+Communist Bund organs, such as Der Veker, were published irregularly in Belarus.

 Following the Gomel Conference, a process of negotiations for a merger between the Communist Party and the Communist Bund took place.
 As noted above, the Communist Bund argued that it should be affiliated as an autonomous organization within the Communist Party on the same terms as the Bund had joined the Russian Social Democratic Labour Party in 1903.
 Furthermore, the Bund demanded that a commission be set up to discuss the terms of the merger.
 The Communist Party ceded to this request and a 7-member commission was formed (3 Communist Party representatives, 3 Bund representatives and 1 Comintern representative as arbiter).
-On May 6, 1920, the Politburo of the Central Committee of the Russian Communist Party (bolshevik) discussed the question of "The Conditions for the Bund's Admission to Membership of the R.C.P." and resolved "that Kamenev, Stalin and Preobrazhensky be authorised to receive the representatives of the Bund and hear their proposals".
+On 6 May 1920, the Politburo of the Central Committee of the Russian Communist Party (bolshevik) discussed the question of "The Conditions for the Bund's Admission to Membership of the R.C.P." and resolved "that Kamenev, Stalin and Preobrazhensky be authorised to receive the representatives of the Bund and hear their proposals".
 Within the Communist Party, its Jewish section (Yevsektsiya) strongly opposed the Bund and argued against allowing the Bund to form an autonomous body within the party.

-On June 9, 1920, the communist faction of the Fareynikhte party merged into the Communist Bund.
+On 9 June 1920, the Communist faction of the Fareynikhte party merged into the Communist Bund.